 This is a surprisingly clear pattern:

 26 29 of the 3236 retracted papers included here, L. Zhang

 was cited on average 17.5 times, being co-author of over 50% of the references -

 such citations should have raised a red flag during real paper review.

 Of two three of the other retracted papers on my list, he was an author.

 The next authors on this list seem to be there because of co-authoring with L. Zhang earlier, and hence receiving some share of his citations.
 In fact, if we ignore all references co-authored by L. Zhang, no author receives more than 5 citations.
 If we would distribute each citation uniformly across all authors (instead of giving each a full citation, which emphasizes papers with many authors), L. Zhang would receive 36% of the citation mass on average, and the second-most receiving author, R. Zimmermann, only 2.7%.

 So this very clearly suggests that L. Zhang manipulated the MTAP journal to boost his citation index.
-And it is quite disappointing how long it took until Springer retracted those articles!
+See an example retraction notice.
+And it is quite disappointing how long it took until Springer and Elsevier retracted those articles!
 Judging by the For Better Science article, there may be even more affected papers, and hence more citation count boosting.

 Update 2020: also covered in Retraction Watch again.